 What is Catheter Embolization?

-Embolization is a minimally invasive treatment that occludes, or blocks, one or more blood vessels or vascular channels of malformations (abnormalities).
+Embolization is a minimally invasive treatment that blocks one or more blood vessels or abnormal vascular channels.

 In a catheter embolization procedure, medications or synthetic materials called embolic agents are placed through a catheter into a blood vessel to prevent blood flow to the area.